AmineF-collab/Amine-retake-crypto-project/README.md

   <img width="272" height="23" alt="image" src="https://github.com/user-attachments/assets/c7172fb7-7131-44aa-a247-4e88502cd059" />

-  The object will appear in the folders server_storage:
+  The object will appear in the folders server_storage :

   <img width="301" height="115" alt="image" src="https://github.com/user-attachments/assets/31e39ca1-dfbc-4832-8762-4698d0757a9b" />

-  In the core_payload you can find the information of the object you just sent:
+  In the core_payload you can find the information of the object you just sent :

   <img width="322" height="181" alt="image" src="https://github.com/user-attachments/assets/4d00ec7e-0cc9-443c-bbd2-0c2ed122f6ec" />

-  In the message.bin, the message you just sent:
+  In the message.bin, the message you just sent :

   <img width="267" height="45" alt="image" src="https://github.com/user-attachments/assets/05665e0a-baae-4767-82aa-19084cbc11d2" />

-  In public_key.pem, the public key in pem format:
+  In public_key.pem, the public key in pem format :

   <img width="561" height="211" alt="image" src="https://github.com/user-attachments/assets/7f579f38-e4f0-46fc-ad94-3b0ea6c0ef56" />

   In the signature.bin, the signature of the message with the private key you can't see it as if it were text, because it's in raw binary bytes.

-- Then you can get the object you just send:
+- Then you can get the object you just send :

   with /get <object_id> --> use the object_id you received after you sent the object

   expected :

-  In the client side:
+  In the client side :

   The command /get object_id retrieves the stored object from the server (message, signature, and public key, all Base64-encoded, plus the metadata)